AudryAshleenChivanga/air_quality_forecasting-/README.md

 - Batch normalization helped stabilize training; removing it (Exp_14) slightly degraded performance.
 - Regularization via dropout was crucial to preventing overfitting, especially in deeper configurations.

-> A bar chart comparing RMSE values for each experiment is provided below for visual interpretation.

 ## Conclusion and Findings